cucumber/action-publish-sbt/README.md

 Publishes a Scala module to [Maven Central](https://search.maven.org/)

-Needs Java to be installed first.
+Needs Java & SBT to be installed first.

 ## Inputs